W86: Design

 The warhead was developed from Los Alamos nuclear artillery shell technologies.

 A 2005 study by the National Research Council that examined a number of nuclear earth penetrating weapon proposals, described the W86 as being 170 mm in diameter and weighing 184 kg.
 The study calculated that such an EPW could penetrate 7.2 m into medium strength rock, 18.7 m into low strength rock and 115 m into silt or clay, assuming a peak allowable deceleration of 10000 g-force.
-The study cites the development report for the W86 warhead for its figures.
+The study cites the classified Sandia development report for the W86 warhead for its figures.

 In the National Research Council study, they refer to the "low-yield weapon" (W86) as having a yield of less than 5 ktTNT or less than 10 ktTNT.

 A 1979 article in Sandia's monthly Lab News magazine describes a 400 lb test unit penetrating 67.5 ft into the Tonopah Test Range lake bed, striking the ground at 1796 ft/second.
 Development called for approximately 20 tests of the penetrator into various mediums.

 The weapon was an implosion-type weapon.